Orepap/Clust3D/README.md

 4) No number as the first label letter

 # PARAMETERS
-The file "TMDC Parameters.docx" contains all the tunable parameters of TMDC.
+"TMDC Parameters.md" details all the tunable parameters of TMDC.

 # HOW IT WORKS
 <p align="justify">